 While it may look like a fun and wild time in video games, grand theft auto is a serious crime that should not be taken lightly.
 If you have been arrested for stealing a car in San Diego do not hesitate to contact the Law Office of Vikas Bajaj, APC for immediate legal assistance.
-For the past 19 years, our experienced San Diego grand theft auto attorneys have been dedicated to helping clients just like you fight back against a wide range of complex criminal charges.
+For the past 19 years, our experienced grand theft auto attorney San Diego has been dedicated to helping clients just like you fight back against a wide range of complex criminal charges.

 We know that your future is at risk and will do everything to minimize the consequences of your arrest.
 Our aggressive approach allows us to keep the prosecution off guard and make it difficult for them to build a strong case against you.
 As a result of this strategy, we are often able to negotiate favorable plea bargains and, in some cases, get the charges dismissed altogether.
 Contact us today to request a free consultation and learn more.

 In most theft cases, the type of crime you’ll be charged with (petty or grand) will depend on the value of the property that is stolen.
 Crimes involving the theft of cars are a bit different.
 Whenever you steal a car in California the crime will automatically be considered an act of grand theft, as defined in California Penal Code Section 478(d)(1).
 This is true regardless of that vehicle’s actual value.
 In theory, you could steal two items each worth $500: an old car and a bracelet.
 The crime for stealing the bracelet: petty theft, a misdemeanor that likely carries a maximum penalty of six months in jail.
 The crime for stealing the car: grand theft auto, a felony that can land you in prison for up to 3 years.

 If you are arrested and charged with grand theft auto, the state will have the burden of proving the following elements of the crime:

 - You took a car that was owned by another person